Wikia/guidelines/PHP/CodingConventions.md

 ```

 The shorter bracket syntax is not covered by these conventions, but should follow a similar practice.
-Padding should be added for both array definitions, as well as anonymous arrays.
-Note that padding should not however be applied to array indexing.
+Padding should be
+added for both array definitions, as well as anonymous arrays.
+Note that padding should not be applied to array indexing.

 ```php
 // good